steincastillo/envlogger/README.md

 # envlogger
-Log environment variables using the raspberry pu sense hat
+Log environment variables using the raspberry pi sense hat